 This course focuses on current and emerging legal, policy, and ethical issues at each stage of the resource discovery, acquisition, extraction, and closure process.
 Students will improve their understanding of land and resource rights; Indigenous rights; corporate governance and social responsibility; climate change, environmental and resource regulation; permitting; community engagement and social license to operate; capital raising and disclosure obligations.

-This course will address the key technological advances that are profoundly affecting the earth resources sector.
 Design thinking, systems thinking, and futures thinking will be used to examine what technology is, explore the complex industry challenges, and rethink our approach to technology, innovation, and leadership.
 This course challenges students to reframe their jobs, their relationship to technology, and their approach to leadership and innovation.

 Elective Course Descriptions